harum/design-pattern/notes/design-principles.md

 -  Talking at the pattern level allows you to stay “in the design” longer.
 -  Shared vocabularies can turbo-charge your development team.
 -  Shared vocabularies encourage more junior developers to get up to speed.

+## OO Patterns

+### The Strategy Pattern

+**The Strategy Pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+### Observer Pattern
+> Publisher + Subscriber = Observer pattern

+> **The Observer Pattern** defines a one-to-many dependency between objects so
+> that when one object changes state, all of its dependents are notified and
+> updated automatically.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I